Skip to content

 Where does Paganism come from?

 The word “pagan” derives from the Latin “Paganus”, meaning “country inhabitant,” and “paganism” refers to polytheism, as in ancient Rome.
-Another common definition of a pagan is someone who does not practise any religion and instead finds meaning in sensual pleasures, financial wealth, and other forms of hedonism.
+Another standard definition of a pagan is someone who does not practise any religion and instead finds meaning in sensual pleasures, financial wealth, and other forms of hedonism.
 Some modern varieties of Paganism, including Wicca, Druidry, and Gwyddon, are also known as “neo-paganism,” a more recent phrase.

 • Each person is seen as an integral part of Earth, and the physical world is seen as a positive place to enjoy.